retroj/mowedline-manual/command-line.md

 Command Line
 ============

-The mowedline executable program itself serves as both a client and a server.
-If you run it and the mowedline daemon is not yet running, it will fork and spawn the daemon.
+These instructions cover Mowedline 0.2pre1.

+Mowedline consists of two programs, called `mowedline` and `mowedline-client`.
+The `mowedline` program is the server; it creates and manages the mowedline window.
+The `mowedline-client` program is used to send commands to the server to update widgets.

 The command line is parsed purely by position.
 Command line options may have any number of required arguments, but never optional arguments.
 For